clemenong1/SingaSport/README.md

         Choose Southeastasia1 for location if you are in Singapore.
 Else, choose the location best suited for where you are at.
         Choose Start in Test Mode (or your preferred rules) for development.
         3. Storage:
-        Go to Build → Storage
+        Go to Build → Storage.
         You will have to link your Cloud Billing Account and upgrade to Blaze plan.
         Set budget to 1SGD.
         Click on Get Started.